CSES-Open-Source/cses-tritonscript/README.md

 4. [Mishka Jethwani](link_to_contributor_4) - 6 commits
 5. [Nabil Khoury](link_to_contributor_5) - 5 commits

-***Total commits as of 09/18/2023: 32 commits***

 Thank you to all our contributors for their hard work and dedication!

 ### About the Project

 Our goal is to create a platform where every CSES member can actively contribute to building a valuable resource for UCSD students.
 We aim to develop a community-driven forum for sharing class notes and educational resources.
 This project encompasses the following key features:

 - **Repository of Class Notes:** A central repository where students can share their class notes and resources.
-- **Mobile App & Website:** Accessible through both a mobile app and a web platform for seamless usability.
 - **UCSD Credentials Login:** Securely log in using your UCSD credentials to ensure the authenticity of contributors.
-- **Course Contributions:** Any student can add a class they've taken and contribute by uploading their class notes.
+- **Course Contributions:** Any student can add a class they've taken and contribute by uploading their class/personal notes.
-- **Mega-Repository:** A centralized hub with notes for various classes that anyone can contribute to.
+- **Collaborative ed-platform:** A centralized hub with notes for various classes that anyone can contribute to.
 - **NLP Integration:** Potential integration of Natural Language Processing (NLP) to convert handwritten text to PDFs, verify uploaded documents, and more.

 ### How it Works

-We encourage all CSES members to actively participate in this open-source project.
 Here's how you can get involved:

 1. **Fork this Repository:** Start by forking this repository to your GitHub account.